Best Food in Cyprus

-Food in Cyprus is a serious business, and you can find most delicious dishes in Cyprus.
+Food in Cyprus is a serious business, and you can find the most delicious dishes in Cyprus.
 You rarely see a crowd of Cypriots around a table without several plates of food and snacks.
 The island, with its rich history and location across three continents, has seen a variety of influences, all of which have added to its culinary richness.

-Koupepia & Gemista
+Koupepia & Gemista Minced Meat

 Souvla is similar in appearance to Souvlaki but has a different taste.
 This food is one of the most delicious dishes in Cyprus.
 It is prepared from large pieces of lean meat cooked on a skewer using charcoal barbecue.
 The meat used in this dish is often the neck or shoulder part of lamb or chicken.
 This dish is the king of meat dishes.
 Also, it is common to find this dish in family gatherings with drinks and snacks.
 Moreover, you can often have this meal with various salads and potatoes.